True Solar Power

 To date, the NIF is the only facility that has achieved scientific breakeven in the lab, and the current highest performing shot at the NIF produced 5 MJ of fusion energy from a 2 MJ laser pulse, corresponding to a “scientific gain” of 2.5.
 To date, the next-best performing system is the JET tokamak, which achieved a “scientific gain” of 0.67.

 To answer this we need to briefly describe a NIF fusion target.
 A NIF target consists of a heavy metal (such as gold) can about 1 cm in size with a 2 mm diameter spherical fuel capsule situated inside the can.
 The fuel capsule contains roughly 0.2 milligrams of fusion fuel, as well as a plastic layer on the outside surrounding the fuel.
-On the NIF, the laser beams do not hit the fuel capsule directly, but insead hit the inside of the can.
-This creates an intense bath of x-rays that fill the can and heat the plastic layer on the fuel capsule.
+On the NIF, the laser beams do not hit the fuel capsule directly, but instead hit the inside of the can.
+This creates an intense bath of x-rays that fills the can and heats the plastic layer on the fuel capsule.
 The plastic layer blows off in billionths of a second creating a compressive force inwards that implodes, heats, and ignites the fusion fuel inside.
 While the NIF laser delivers 2 MJs of energy to the can, only 250 kJ of energy is actually absorbed by the fuel capsule from the x-rays.
-The implosion of the capsule can be thought of as a spherical ‘rocket’ with the fusion fuel as the payload, and like a rocket’s efficiency only about 10% of the absorbed energy (~25kJ) ends up in the compressed fuel as heat.
+The implosion of the capsule can be thought of as a spherical "rocket" with the fusion fuel as the payload, and like a rocket’s efficiency only about 10% of the absorbed energy (~25kJ) ends up in the compressed fuel as heat.

 What is significant is that the fuel capsule itself produced 5 MJ of fusion energy when only absorbing 250 kJ of energy.
 This corresponds to a fuel capsule gain of 20!
 This gain was possible because a fully ignited and self-sustained burning plasma was produced.
 This is highly scalable, and up to 10x higher fuel capsule gains can be achieved by imploding a much larger capsule.